Nakagin Capsule Tower: Update proposals and demolition decision, 2006–2022

-80% of the capsule owners must approve demolition, which was first achieved on April 15, 2007.
+80% of the capsule owners had to approve demolition, which was first achieved on 15 April 2007.
 A majority of capsule owners, citing squalid, cramped conditions as well as concerns over asbestos, voted to demolish the building and replace it with a much larger, more modern tower.
 In the interest of preserving his design, Kurokawa proposed taking advantage of the flexible design by "unplugging" the existing boxes and replacing them with updated units.
 The plan was supported by the major architectural associations of Japan, including the Japan Institute of Architects; but the residents countered with concerns over the building's earthquake resistance and its inefficient use of valuable property adjacent to the high-value Ginza.
-Kurokawa died in 2007, and a developer for renovation has yet to be found, partly because of the late-2000s recession.
+Kurokawa died in 2007, and for a time a developer for renovation had yet to be found, partly because of the late-2000s recession.

-Opposing slated demolition, Nicolai Ouroussoff, architecture critic for The New York Times, described Nakagin Capsule Tower as "gorgeous architecture; like all great buildings, it is the crystallization of a far-reaching cultural ideal.
+Opposing slated demolition, Nicolai Ouroussoff, architecture critic for The New York Times, described Nakagin Capsule Tower in 2009 as "gorgeous architecture; like all great buildings, it is the crystallization of a far-reaching cultural ideal.
 Its existence also stands as a powerful reminder of paths not taken, of the possibility of worlds shaped by different sets of values."